SCD Attends Record-Setting 300 SL Gathering at Finish Line Auto Club

-While many of North America’s collector car owners are starting to add Sta-bil to their fuel tanks and putting their cars on blocks, Southern Californians have a different mindset, to say the least.
-Specifically, the luxury “car condo” establishment, Finish Line Auto Club in Costa Mesa, CA. Many of you will recall their jaw-dropping Art of the Automobile events, and now they set their minds to gathering a record-setting number of Mercedes-Benz 300 SLs.
+While many of North America’s collector car owners are starting to add Sta-bil to their fuel tanks and putting their cars on blocks, Southern Californian car enthusiasts have a different mindset.
+Specifically, the luxury “car condo” establishment, Finish Line Auto Club in Costa Mesa, CA. Many of you will recall their jaw-dropping Art of the Automobile events, and just recently, they set their minds to gathering a record-setting number of Mercedes-Benz 300 SLs.

 No Subscription?
 You’re missing out